CrocoFactory/sensei/docs/learn/http_requests.md

     client = httpx.Client(cookies=cookies)
     ```

-Using these parameters helps you create a more organized and efficient codebase, as you can define shared settings in one place.

-### Why You Need to Close the Client
+/// warning
 Closing the `httpx.Client` is crucial for proper resource management.
 When you create a client instance, it opens a connection pool to the specified server(s).
 If you don't close the client after use, it can lead to several issues:

 - **Resource Leakage**: Open connections may linger indefinitely, consuming system resources and leading to potential memory exhaustion or application slowdowns.
 - **Graceful Shutdown**: Closing the client ensures that any pending requests complete correctly and that resources associated with the client are released.

-To ensure the client is closed properly, you can use it within a `with` statement, which automatically closes the client when the block is exited:
+To ensure the client is closed properly, you can use it within a `with` statement, which automatically closes the client
+when the block is exited:

 ```python
 with httpx.Client() as client: